EarthBoundMic/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Arithmetic Calculator

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For those who need a quick way to factor some math equations.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Need a quick way to solve a math problem when you have more important matters to do?
+This calculator will solve many kinds of math problems, from simple solutions with all numbers known to seeing the derivatives of quadratic equations, and even quickly finds tangent paths.
+Sine and Arcsine troubles?
+Easy as Pi.
+Absolute values?
+Absolutely.
+Logarihmic issues?
+Naturally.
+Even checks out curves from underneath areas.
+Locates all the 0s as well.
+So who wants to integrate this solution?

 ## Problem ##
   > Describe the problem your product solves.
+  Many people went through algebra.
+Some went through calculus.
+Who even remembers how to do these equations?
+Many can't retain how to solve these problems, due to not working on math in this complexity as a daily occurance.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This is a simple to use calculator for algebraic and calculus problems where all you need to do is select operation type, and then insert the expression you want solved.
+Takes no time to display the solution.
+If you don't normally use calculus, instead of learning or relearning how to do it just for a single instance, this calculator will be a big aid to your one-upsmanship.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "When we looked at possible pressing issues in today's society, we decided to go the route of helping people better understand the importance of calculus.
+After all, there's a possibility that we all need to be rocket scientists in the near future to survive what's ahead."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Step 1: Pick an operation.
+  Step 2: Input your math expression.
+  Step 3: Be excited with how smart you are.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "As someone who looks at planetary geometry, this calculator has been a real help to simplify my work."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  By all means, use this calculator to your heart's content.
+No limit to how many times you need its use.
+Just be satisfied with the simplicity.